My full name is Lisa Louise Buohler.

 I was always active growing up, either biking or running somewhere, but not competitively, until 2006.

 I tried a number of different sports growing up, from hockey, to judo to horse riding.

 I have lived in Sweden and Germany for a short time, but after settling in Southwest Florida in the United States in 1991, this is where I feel at home.

 I am married to a German, and have two children, a boy and a girl.

 I am a professional certified fitness trainer and Specialist in Sports Performance Nutrition.
 I am a certified coach with the RRCA and with USATF.
-I am currently studying exercise therapy with the international sports sciences association.
+I just recently was certified in exercise therapy with the international sports sciences association.

 I believe in practicing what I preach, and that nutrition is a key to performance, along with smart training and recovery.